 According to the convent’s rule, the friary was erected within the town walls, near the market square.
-The church was located in the southern part of the monastery, so that it was in the north-eastern corner of the main town square.
+The church was located in the southern part of the friary, so that it was in the north-eastern corner of the main town square.
 Its originally high shape, topped with a high gable roof, was probably one of the dominant features of the medieval buildings of the Racibórz.
 The Dominican claustrum was adjacent to the church from the north.
 With gardens it occupied an area up to the town walls.

 The original church, modeled on the plan of the Dominican church in Wrocław, was subject to strict order’s regulations, as evidenced by the construction of an aisleless nave, covered with a timber, flat ceiling, elongated projection of the choir and the lack of a tower (added at a later stage).
-The interior of the presbytery was originally crowned with a six-field vault in three bays.
+The interior of the chancel was originally crowned with a six-field vault in three bays.

 Reconstruction from the 17th and 18th centuries blurred the original layout of the church interior, while the church’s silhouette was changed by lowering the nave in the western part and facing the facades with modern machine bricks.
 In the second half of the nineteenth century, the greatest modifications touched the western facade, decorated with pseudo-Gothic, banal and unsophisticated decorations.
 Currently, the chancel from the north is adjacent to a row of outbuildings, which are the remains of a former cloister of the friary.
 They were adapted for the sacristy, storerooms and staircase.
 The destruction of the remaining parts of the friary in the nineteenth century is undoubtedly a great loss, all the more so as no iconographic sources have been preserved that allow the reconstruction of its appearance.

 Kutzner M., Racibórz, Warszawa 1965.

 Newerla P., Dzieje Raciborza i jego dzielnic, Racibórz 2008.